 Incorporation stage

-- Defining personnel for key roles (founders and guardians)
+- Defining personnel for key roles (directors, foundation council members, protector)

 - Engaging nominee services (basic versus signatory nominee directors)